 Urban Transformations is an inter- and transdisciplinary open access journal.
 We offer a publishing and discussion platform for people engaged in science, policy and practice, targeting real-life impact.
-We invite contributions that address transformative urban change, and help to practically shape it towards sustainability.
+We invite contributions that address transformative urban change in the global North and South, and help to practically shape it towards sustainability.

 Aims and scope